Alio, Paula A.

 - 206 Morey Hall

 Interests: Dr. McNulty is interested in the role of law and the policymaking process in health policy, focusing on health equity for the poor and underserved, with particular emphasis on maternal, child and adolescent health.
 She is also interested in innovative teaching methods, including community-engaged pedagogy.
-Dr. McNulty's teaching responsibilities include: PH 230 Public Health Law and Policy; PH 236 Healthcare and the Law; PH 234 Maternal Child Health Policy and Advocacy (forthcoming Spring 2020).
-She also supervises PH 394D Health Department Internship.
-Dr. McNulty is the primary advisor for students majoring in Health Policy for the 2019-2020 academic year.
+Dr. McNulty's teaching responsibilities include: PHLT 230 Public Health Law and Policy; PHLT 236 Healthcare and the Law; PHLT 234 Maternal Child Health Policy and Advocacy.
+Dr. McNulty coordinates the health department internship, the health policy internship, the Washington Semester, and the European health sciences internship.

 - email@example.com | (585) 756-4425